 Easter is nearly here and this Vegan Caramel Eggs recipe is for those of you who are watching your refined sugar intake but still want to indulge in a little Easter egg madness.

-These homemade Caramel Eggs are really sweet and indulgent but are filled with Date Caramel.
+These homemade Caramel Eggs are really sweet and indulgent a lot healthier than most candy because they are filled with Date Caramel.

 The Date Caramel is made from: